deeptools/deepTools/docs/content/help_glossary.rst

 Glossary
 ========

-Like most specialized fields, next-generation sequencing has inspired many an acronym.
+Like most specialized fields, next-generation sequencing has inspired many an acronyms.
 We are trying to keep track of those :ref:`abbreviations` that we heavily use.
 Do make us aware if something is unclear: deeptools@googlegroups.com